raspberrypilearning/flatgame-for-mentors/en/step_2.md

 --- /collapse ---

-Once you have your photos, make a note of where they are stored.
+Once you have all the photos transferred, have creators make a note of where they are stored.

 It's really important to test this, as file sharing is usually the trickiest part of making flatgame.
 --- /task ---